vircadia/vircadia-native-core/README.md

 Running Interface
 -----

-Using finder locate the interface.app Application in build/interface/Debug, double-click the icon, and wait for interface to launch.
-At this point you will connect to our default domain: "root.highfidelity.io".
+Using Finder, locate the interface.app Application in build/interface/Debug, double-click the icon, and wait for interface to launch.
+At this point you will automatically connect to our default domain: "root.highfidelity.io".

 I'm in-world, what can I do?